 The Australian Physiotherapy Association (APA) has long been a vocal critic of the current funding structure and has conducted extensive research on best practice treatments for the elderly.
 Last December, in a statement on the latest changes to the Aged Care Funding Instrument, the APA acknowledged that while the increased treatment times for ACFI approved pain management was a step in the right direction, their position on ACFI remains unchanged.
 “The funding instrument is still fundamentally broken and requires a significant overhaul to ensure that older Australians are given high-quality evidence-based care that promotes mobility, function, and independence.
 There needs to be a system that’s focused on the independence of older Australians, rather than the current model that rewards disability.”

-“The review was a great opportunity to introduce consumer-directed reform – recognising the resident’s needs first.
-But the Government has ignored the evidence and residents,” Mr Dawson said.
-“ACFI continues to recognise passive treatment to manage pain causing resident dependence, rather than evidence-based, active treatments such as exercise that promote independence and function.”
+“The review was a great opportunity to introduce consumer-directed reform – recognizing the resident’s needs first.
+But the Government has ignored the evidence and residents,” Mr. Dawson said.
+“ACFI continues to recognize passive treatment to manage pain-causing resident dependence, rather than evidence-based, active treatments such as exercise that promote independence and function.”

-The Physiotherapy programs developed by Australian Health Professionals not only ensure that your funding is maximised, they also deliver tangible positive results in resident strength, balance, mobility and falls reduction.
+The Physiotherapy programs developed by Australian Health Professionals not only ensure that your funding is maximized, they also deliver tangible positive results in resident strength, balance, mobility, and falls reduction.
 All our group classes are conducted in a supportive and enjoyable environment and we motivate and empower our residents by tracking and monitoring their progress.
-More importantly, residents gain more confidence, improved self-esteem and social inclusion.
+More importantly, residents gain more confidence, improved self-esteem, and social inclusion.

 If you’re looking for a cost-effective Physiotherapy program that will increase your funding and provide real benefits for your residents, AHP can offer a range of solutions to meet your requirements.